kristinemlarson/gnssIR_matlab_v3/README.md

-This code is basd on a previous matlab library that was published in GPS Solutions (https://link.springer.com/article/10.1007/s10291-018-0744-8) and the GPS Tool Box (https://www.ngs.noaa.gov/gps-toolbox/GNSS-IR.htm)
-It is also hosted on this gitHub account.
+This code is basd on a previous matlab library that was published in GPS Solutions (https://link.springer.com/article/10.1007/s10291-018-0744-8) and the GPS Tool Box (https://www.ngs.noaa.gov/gps-toolbox/GNSS-IR.htm) That version is also hosted on this gitHub account.
 Version 3 is my attempt to make code available that is better oriented towards routine analysis and more similar to the python code.

-There is no refraction correction in the code as yet.
-Nor is the RH dot correction done.
+There is no RH dot correction as yet.
+There is a simple refraction correction that you can turn on/off in the main code.

 WARNING: These codes do not calculate soil moisture.

-I am still working on this documentation

 # Installing the code

 You need to define three environment variables:

-* EXE = where the Fortran translator executables will live.
-Also the code that translates certain RINEX files is needed and will be stored in this directory.
+* EXE = where the non-matlab executables will live.
-I do not control these codes - but they are very important modules in the GPS/GNSS communities.

 * ORBITS = where the GPS/GNSS orbits will be stored